A complex and adaptive problem

 Threats may evolve through the adoption of new tactics, or you may implement new technologies that expand your attack surface.
 Either way, security controls must be continuously updated in order to continuously disrupt attackers.

 That’s why we always advocate an “adaptive” approach to cyber security.
 Information security standards, such as ISO 27001, adopt a risk centric approach and require constant validation of security controls.
-These validation exercises create triggers that prompt the organisation to enhance and continuously improve their security controls.
+These validation exercises create triggers that prompt the organization to enhance and continuously improve their security controls.

 Through uplifting your controls in this way, it becomes possible to disrupt threat actors.
 However, an attacker will likely evolve and attempt new modus operandi.
-However, if the organisation has been able to implement decision-making cycles that are fast enough, additional controls can be put in place to disrupt the newer attack vector.
+However, if the organization has been able to implement decision-making cycles that are fast enough, additional controls can be put in place to disrupt the newer attack vector.

 constant validation and enhancement ultimately leads to a significant increase in the time an adversary needs to invest into a breach.

 The goal is to disrupt attackers enough that they are prompted to move on to a different target.

 When designing a security strategy, you should tailor it to meet your specific circumstances and enhance your strengths, whilst mitigating your weaknesses.
 It should allow you to be adaptive and have a decision-making cycle that ensures you can evolve at the same rate, or slightly faster, than most of the adversaries you’re likely to face.

 That’s why any effective cyber security strategy needs to be shaped by intelligence.
 It’s essential to have a thorough understanding of the specific threat actors, so the right controls can be implemented in order to disrupt them.

 There is not a one-size-fits-all approach to cyber strategies.